raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

     recognized-->[*]
 </div>

-In practice we might have a recognizer that has loops back to its start state, and the above transformation will not work correctly.
+In practice we might have a recognizer that loops back to its start state, and the above transformation will not work correctly.
 So what we'll do is add a new start state, and provide an epsilon transition to the original start state.

 With some renaming, it will look like this: